 - Evil Diva when Diva is presented with her wand.

 - Immortals in El Goonish Shive work almost exclusively by empowering or advising humans.
 Story-wise, when Nanase and Susan ran into trouble in France, two Immortals arrived the same evening and gave the girls as much magic as they could.

 - In a literal case of the call twinking someone, Eridan finds Ahab's Crosshairs, "just about the most powerful weapon [the riflekind] specubus will allow."
 It was left by his Ancestor, and due to the nature of the game he was probably set up to get it long before he entered the game proper.

-- In the Super Robot Wars Alpha and OG continuities, Ryusei Date (whose character arc hews very close to the Campbellian Hero archetype) being made the pilot of the Gespenst T-Link Test Type and later the R-1, mechs made of Imported Alien Phlebotinum that run on Psychic Powers, could be seen as this.
+- In the Super Robot Wars Alpha and Original Generation continuities, Ryusei Date (whose character arc hews very close to the Campbellian Hero archetype) being made the pilot of the Gespenst T-Link Test Type and later the R-1, mechs made of Imported Alien Phlebotinum that run on Psychic Powers, could be seen as this.

 - Subverted in ReBoot.
 One episode had the User send Mainframe a new file upgrade that is supposed to help the heros.
 When Bob takes the upgrade inside the Principal Office to install it, Megabyte pops out of it and seizes control of the core control chamber.